philou/philou.github.com/source/_posts/2017-10-03-how-to-run-your-first-improvement-kata.markdown

 Many practices and techniques seem daunting at first.
 Remember the first time you wrote a test before the code.
 The first time you tried to program using only immutable data structures.
 Or the time you wrote your first "hello world" program !

-> 💡 We can learn anything things on our own by just doing them
+> 💡 We can learn anything on our own by just doing it

 The improvement kata is no different.
 Give it a go, and you'll learn a powerful technique.